 Yet, many potential home-buyers don't have the cash.
 First-time home buyers rarely have a 20% down payment.
 That's why most loans have lower down payments and mortgage loan insurance.

 Before you get mortgage insurance, make sure you need it.
 Talk to several lenders to get the best insurance quote.
 Review all your options before you commit to a mortgage agreement.

 Increase your down payment if possible.
 Can you wait until you save more for a higher down payment?
 If you put down 20% you end the need for mortgage insurance.
 At the very least, a bigger down payment reduces your monthly payments.

 Conventional mortgage loans are popular, but other types are available.
 Review each kind to find the mortgage that best suits your situation and finances.

 Banks and lenders offer a conventional mortgage that requires a 20% down payment.

-A portable mortgage is transferrable from one property to another.
-The mortgage holder doesn’t have to re-qualify with the lender.
+A portable mortgage is transferable from one property to another.
+The mortgage holder doesn't have to re-qualify with the lender.
 There are restrictions, and not every lender offers portable mortgages.